 Large chain restaurants collect big data from their inventory management software, payroll management, website and social media, and more.
 But for the average independent restaurant, big data is less likely to be a concern.

-If your restaurant is independent and has only one or a handful of locations, you’re likely to be better served by focusing on smaller scale data that affects your day-to-day operations.
+If your restaurant is independent and has only one or a handful of locations, you’re likely to be better served by focusing on smaller scale, real-time data that affects your day-to-day operations.
 Below, learn more about what that means (and how to collect relevant data for a small business).

 How Can Restaurants Collect Data?